x714543179/legged-manager/README.md

 ```

 ### 2. Install Isaac Gym
-Firstly, install the PyTorch and CUDA versions required by Isaac Gym environment requirements.
+Firstly, **install the PyTorch and CUDA versions required by Isaac Gym environment requirements**.

-Then, download Isaac Gym from NVIDIA, then install the Python package:
+Then, **download Isaac Gym from NVIDIA, then install the Python package**:

 ```bash
 cd isaacgym/python